Poland defies EU court ruling to close major lignite mine

 Gowin said he considers the court's decision “scandalously incommensurate” to the situation and one that would lead to the “loss of tens of thousands of jobs and very serious disturbances in Poland's energy system,” cutting power to millions of households.

+Later Monday, he was meeting with his Czech counterpart, Andrej Babis, before the EU summit in Brussels to discuss solutions to the spat.

-The court's decision is “very dangerous from the point of view of potential threats to the ecology, but it is also dangerous for Poland's energy security and for the employment of some 5,000 people” working at Turow.
+The court's decision is “very dangerous from the point of view of potential threats to the ecology, but it is also dangerous for Poland's energy security and for the employment of some 5,000 people” working at Turow, Morawiecki told reporters in Poland.

 He noted that both the Czech Republic and Germany are operating lignite mines and power plants close to Poland's borders.

+The EU wants at least 32% participation of renewable sources in the 27-nation bloc's electricity generation by 2030, but Poland's plan aims at some 23% participation of green energy, and still up to 56% participation of coal in its energy mix.

-Government authorities say they have been in talks with Prague over the Turow mine for years and believed an understanding had been reached.
+Government authorities say they have been in talks with Prague — a close political and economic partner — over the Turow mine for years and believed an understanding had been reached.
 Critics and the opposition say it hasn't done enough, but all in Poland agree that closing the mine and the power plant is not possible.

-An outage last week at another PGE lignite power plant, in Belchatow, was felt across the European energy grid and made operators scramble to make up for the lost power.
+An unexpected automated outage last week at another PGE lignite power plant, in Belchatow, was felt across the European energy grid and made operators scramble to make up for the lost power.
+On Saturday, Belchatow plant's largest power unit was shut after coal being conveyed to the unit went on fire.
+A smaller, reserve unit was put to work in its place.

 PGE deputy head, Pawel Sliwa, told an emergency meeting of a parliamentary commission that closing the mine would also entail closing the power plant that it supplies.
 He estimated the costs at around 13.5 billion zlotys ($3.6 billion or 3 billion euros), the layoff of thousands of employees and lost investment into filters and other pro-environment modernization.